HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 2 - Custom Operators/README.md

 }
 ```

-To perform an operator mutation, we copy the operation from a random instruction in the program to this instruction, deleting operands if we need fewer of them, and adding random operands if we need more.
+To perform a constant mutation, we randomly select a constant register and mutate its value with our constantMutationFunc.

 ```
 else -> {